Mum's the word on soaring Swedish household debt as poll nears

 The couple plan to buy a flat in Stockholm for 5 to 6 million Swedish crowns ($724,000 to $869,000), initially with an interest-only bank loan, among other spending plans.

-"I may travel, I may want to invest in a new business," said Alejandra, who runs a cafe in the city centre.
+"I may travel, I may want to invest in a new business," said Alejandra, who runs a cafe in the city center.

 Less than a month away from a general election, there are no votes in campaigning to stop the credit flowing, but there are fears that such Swedes could be the Achilles heel of a country that boasts a coveted AAA score from credit rating agencies Fitch and S&P.